NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 ## AWS daisy chaining example

 The Adaptors team have their own AWS environment they use for deploying both the GP2GP and Patient Swtiching adaptors and MHS adaptor.
-The infrastructure as code can be used as an example and is found inside the [integration-adaptors repository](https://github.com/nhsconnect/integration-adaptors/tree/develop/terraform/aws/components).
+The infrastructure as code can be used as an example and is found inside the [integration-adaptors-deployment repository](https://github.com/NHSDigital/integration-adaptors-deployment/tree/main/aws/components).

 ## Environment variables